MapsPeople/docs/src/android/v3/guides/directions/directions-wayfinding-instructions.md

 </mi-tab-panel>
 </mi-tabs>

-We will now update the `onViewCreated` method to use the new views added earlier in the tutorial.
+You must also update the `onViewCreated` method to use the new views added earlier in the tutorial.

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>